-The MN Breakfast Chronicles – The Old School Cafe in Mantorville
+The Breakfast Tour – The Old School Cafe in Mantorville

 I love the Breakfast Chronicles.
 I drive around the area, eat breakfast, and then review the place.
 This time, Mantorville, and an honest to goodness one room school house you and your kids will love!